 After Musk's Denial, What's Really Cooking Between Tesla And Hertz?

-Hertz Global Holdings, Inc. (Pink: HTZZ)'s announcement in late October that it ordered 100,000 EVs from Tesla, Inc. (NASDAQ: TSLA) was the main catalyst that helped the EV maker's stock eclipse the $1-trillion market cap mark.
+Hertz Global Holdings, Inc.'s (Pink: HTZZ) announcement in late October that it ordered 100,000 EVs from Tesla, Inc. (NASDAQ: TSLA) was the main catalyst that helped the EV maker's stock eclipse the $1-trillion market cap mark.

 Tesla, Hertz Negotiate: Tesla and Hertz are in talks over how quickly the car rental company can take possession of the bulk order, the Wall Street Journal reported Thursday, citing people familiar with the matter.